-The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and September 2014.
+The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in October 2017 and September 2014.
 Both the G1X Mark III and the LX100 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.

 The physical size and weight of the Canon G1 X Mark III and the Panasonic LX100 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (15 percent) than the Canon G1 X Mark III.
 Moreover, the LX100 is slightly lighter (2 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.